 Reducing nuclear’s role in our energy portfolio could have devastating environmental impacts to our country and make it nearly impossible for us to meet our clean energy or carbon reduction goals.
 Nuclear energy produces more clean electricity than all other sources combined, and is the only source that can produce large amounts of electricity around the clock, 365 days a year.
 Overall, nuclear accounted for 60 percent of America’s clean energy generation in 2016.

 The carbon-free benefits of nuclear are immense.
-Existing nuclear plants prevented 554 million metric tons of CO2 emissions in 2016.
-That is equivalent to the emissions of nearly 135 million cars, which exceeds the total number of U.S. passenger cars currently on the road.
+Every year, nuclear-generated electricity saves our atmosphere from more than 555 million metric tons of carbon dioxide emissions that would otherwise come from fossil fuels.
+That’s the same as taking 119 million passenger vehicles off the road, which is more than every passenger vehicle currently on the road in the United States.
 Additionally, the energy provided by nuclear avoids over 500 million tons of carbon and 650,000 tons of nitrogen oxide emissions each year.
 The combined social cost of these emissions is valued at $33.4 billion annually.

 Advanced nuclear technology has the potential to prevent even more greenhouse gas emissions.
 Fossil fuels are currently the only energy source capable of reaching high enough temperatures to power industrial furnaces, which emit 1.4 trillion tons of greenhouse gasses annually.
 While renewable energy sources and current nuclear reactors cannot reach temperatures needed for industrial furnaces, some advanced reactors have the potential to replace fossil fuels for this and other purposes.